Tourist Hotspots in Vancouver

 This urban escape is composed of a paved seawall path and encompasses a green space.
 Most visitors take the time to explore the park on foot or by bicycle but there are also horse-drawn tours offered for those who prefer a more cultural and relaxed experience.
 Take a leisurely tour through the park and visit the famous Vancouver Aquarium while you are in the area.

 Located in the middle of Vancouver city, beyond the majestic Millennium Gate, you’ll discover the beautiful and exotic China Town gardens.
-Transporting you back into classical 15th century, the Dr Sun Yat-Sen Gardens features small Victorian shops and restaurants marked in Chinese characters.
-The gardens originally model a traditional garden from the Ming Dynasty and hosts a spectacular parade every Chinese New Year.
+Transporting you back into the classical 15th century, the Dr. Sun Yat-Sen Gardens features small Victorian shops and restaurants marked in Chinese characters.
+The gardens originally model a traditional garden from the Ming Dynasty and host a spectacular parade every Chinese New Year.

 Gastown is the oldest part of the city and is an area filled with charming restaurants, galleries, and shops set in carefully restored Victorian buildings.
 Previously named ‘Gassy Town’ after a talkative man called John Deighton, aka ‘Gassy Jack’, the cobblestoned district gives you an ‘old town’ feel with monuments like the famous Steam Clock which resembles London’s Big Ben and a bronze statue of Gassy Jack himself erected on Maple Tree Square.
 The area has a range of microbreweries and brewpubs which manufacture their own beers as well as other interesting art boutiques.